+If there is a desire to move components of the project forward, there are key next steps to continue to advance the work done in Phase 1 and Phase 2.
 An initial, near-term, phase of work could include the design and construction of pedestrian and bicycle safety improvements at locations with a history of collisions or existing safety hazards.

-The safety improvements could include a mix of improvements that would make it easier to cross the street for cyclists, pedestrians, and transit users, remove safety hazards at bus stops, enhance bus stop waiting areas, and improve transit reliability.
-Pedestrian and bicycle treatments could include upgrading unprotected crossings with a Pedestrian Hybrid Beacon (PHB) or Rectangular Rapid-Flashing Beacon (RRFB), adding additional crosswalks at signalized intersections, and provide enhanced bike crossings at existing bike connections.
+The safety improvements could include a mix of improvements that would make it easier to cross the street for cyclists, pedestrians, and transit users. remove safety hazards at bus stops, enhance bus stop waiting areas, and improve transit reliability.
+Pedestrian and bicycle treatments could include upgrading unprotected crossings with a Pedestrian Hybrid Beacon (PHB) or Rectangular Rapid-Flashing Beacon (RRFB), adding additional crosswalks at signalized intersections, and providing enhanced bike crossings at existing bike connections.
 Modifications to vehicle movements at intersections could include removing pork chops/free-right turn lanes and adding in side-street bulbouts in order to reduce traffic speeds and provide safer pedestrian crossings.
-In addition to enhancing safety for transit access, improvements could also benefit transit reliability.
-Examples include: adding bus bulbs to enlarge existing Rapid stops and allow in-lane stopping, consolidating bus stops that are close together, and relocating near-side bus stops to the far-side of the intersection to improve pedestrian visibility and reduce signal delay for buses.
+Transit access safety improvements could also benefit transit reliability, such as adding bus bulbs to enlarge existing Rapid stops and allow in-lane stopping, consolidating bus stops that are close together, and relocating near-side bus stops to the far-side of the intersection to improve pedestrian visibility and reduce signal delay for buses.
 In some areas of the corridor, many of these improvements have already been identified as part of previous planning efforts, such as the San Pablo Bicycle/Pedestrian Corridors Project and El Cerrito San Pablo Specific Plan, but currently remain unfunded.

-Appendix D includes the map of an initial set of potential near-term safety improvements.
+Appendix D includes the initial set of potential near-term safety improvements.
 Further analysis and design development is needed to confirm the specific locations and countermeasures to be included in such a program, as well as the estimated cost and funding strategy for the implementation.
-A circulation analysis of the proposed changes would be needed to assess and minimize the effect of traffic calming and pedestrian priority improvements on bus progression.
-Coordination with local agencies, including the transit operator, would also be needed to discuss the specific nature and design configuration of the improvements.

 In addition to the safety improvements, a near-term project could include a side-running bus lane demonstration project, similar to what is currently being advanced on San Pablo Avenue in Alameda County.
-The demonstration project would allow for the evaluation of transportation patterns and safety, as well as an opportunity to collect community feedback on the project in order to inform future improvements to the corridor.

-A side-running bus lane demonstration project, including design plus environmental and construction, is estimated to cost between \$20 - \$25 Million per mile.
+The demonstration project, including design plus environmental and construction, is estimated to cost between \$20 - \$25 Million per mile.
 Next steps on this effort would include conceptual design effort to identify specific locations and treatments for the side-running improvements.
 As part of this effort, survey on the corridor would be needed to confirm corridor dimensions and identify physical barriers.
-The microsimulation models could be expanded to evaluate the proposed improvements within the determined project limits.
+The microsimulation models already built for the Phase 2 effort could be updated to evaluate the proposed improvements within the determined project limits.
 Cost estimates would be developed to allow the project team to pursue funding.
-Service planning would also be performed to maximize utility of the bus lane.
-This could include analyzing bus stop spacing, service frequency, bus route patterns, and service to the El Cerrito Plaza BART station.